-Cold outreach is a difficult skill to learn and master, as there are many variables that go into creating a compelling email.
+Cold outreach is a difficult skill to learn and master, as many variables go into creating a compelling email.
 You might ask yourself, is my subject line too long?
 Is my writing too casual, or focusing too hard on my offering?
-The list of difficult to answer questions goes on and on.
+The list of difficult-to-answer questions goes on and on.

 Most professionals who want to learn about cold emailing, or want to revamp their outreach skills, come back to this basic question:

 How can I write a good cold email?